The Lath House as a “Afternoon Tea Resort” (1910)

 3 c.
 Apollinaris water or Soda water

 In a Purex 1 qt. measuring cup add juice of 4 lemons.
 Stir in sugar until dissolved & add Apollinaris water or soda water.
-Add lots of ice to each glass and a iced tea spoon.
-Garnish with a sprig of spearmint.
+Add lots of ice to each glass & a long iced tea spoon.
+Garnish with a sprig of spearmint & long straw.
 Make 1 qt.
 Recipe: Nancy Armitage

 Orange Honey – Ranch Lemonade

 On a 1921 San Marino Ranch map, it indicates that they had a “apiary” (honey bees) shown just west of the Patton estate, Mr. Huntington’s friend & next door neighbor.
-The apiary was located at the northwest corner of Huntington Drive & Virginia Road; just below Wilson Lake (now Lacy Pack in San Marino).
+The apiary was located at the northwest corner of Huntington Drive & Virginia Road; just below Wilson Lake (now Lacy Park in San Marino, CA).
 The honey bees would have produced pounds of local fragrant orange blossom honey.
-Mr. Huntington and Hertrich while doing there daily walk about spotted something on the top of a water tower.
-Next day Hertrich found a huge bee hive and gallons of honey he retrived for the Huntingtons and all the employees to enjoy.
+Mr. Huntington & Mr. Hertrich while doing there daily walk-about spotted something on the top of a water tower.
+The next day, Hertrich found a huge bee hive & gallons of orange blossom honey at the top of the water tower.
+He retrieved for the Huntington’s & all the employees to enjoy, enough jars of honey to last several years!!.
 Try this organic way to make lemonade.

 1 c. hot water